Our telephone lines are open from 9.00am to 4.00pm and the Centre Reception is open from 11.00am to 4.00pm.

 The Centre is signed off the roundabout, on the road to Castle-an-Dinas and is about ½ mile on the left-hand side (take the narrow road next to the Old School House).

-The income generated in 2018 from our 3 charity shops enabled the Branch to continue to fund other designated funds for animal welfare purposes throughout Cornwall and to maintain the Venton Animal Rehoming Centre in St Columb.
-The main fundraising events were the Summer Fete and Fun Dog Show in June, and our Christmas Fayre that together generated a surplus of £4,876.
+The income generated in 2019 from the charity shops enabled the Branch to continue to fund other designated funds for animal welfare purposes throughout Cornwall and to maintain the Venton Animal Rehoming Centre in St Columb.
+The main fundraising events were the Fun Dog Show & Fete and a Christmas Fayre that together generated a surplus of £6,330.

-Free of charge cat microchipping at participating veterinary surgeries for owners in Cornwall who receive means-tested benefits was also maintained.
-The Branch continue to provide subsidised veterinary treatment for animals that are sick or injured and owned by local people on low income.
+The Branch provides subsidised veterinary treatment for animals that are sick or injured and owned by local people on low incomes.
 This is achieved through a voucher scheme.
-During 2018, the Branch issued 102 welfare vouchers at a total value of £3,695.
+During 2019, the Branch issued 77 welfare vouchers at a total value of £2,540.
 This work benefits those receiving means tested benefits by giving them financial help to obtain care for companion animals in need of veterinary treatment.